-As stated within Section 1.2, the primary indicators for CCR (coal ash) leachate affects in groundwater are boron and sulfate.
-In addition to these two constituents, chloride will also be a primary indicator for this ASD.
+As stated within Section 1.2, the primary indicators for CCR (coal ash) leachate effects in groundwater are boron and sulfate.
+In addition to these two constituents, chloride is also used as a primary indicator for this ASD.
 Other potential indicators that have been evaluated include potassium, sodium, fluoride, molybdenum, and bromide.

-As identified in Section 1.1, SSLs of beryllium, cobalt, lithium, and radium 226/228 have been reported in groundwater samples above the GWPS from monitoring well MW-1603 in August 2019.
-The water quality signatures for well MW-1603 will be discussed within Section 4.3 and compared to the water quality of the BSFAP.
+As identified in Section 1.1, SSLs of beryllium, cobalt, lithium, and radium 226/228 have been reported in groundwater samples above the GWPS from monitoring well MW-1603 in March and June 2020.
+The water quality signatures for well MW-1603 are discussed within Section 4.3 and compared to the water quality of the BSFAP.

-EPRI (2012) describes three tiers of investigation for evaluation of water quality signatures to determine if elevated concentrations represent a release from a CCR facility.
-Conversely, these tools can also be used to evaluate whether or not sources other than CCR are contributing to groundwater quality degradation.
-The three tiers defined by EPRI (2012) are:
+EPRI (2012) defines three tiers of investigation for evaluation of water quality signatures to determine if elevated concentrations represent a release from a CCR facility: